The #1 Clinical Pilates Course globally

 Clinical Pilates MBCT Certification Series Overview

-For the last 30 years DMA has maintained its reputation as the gold standard in Pilates training for physiotherapists with Clinical Pilates pioneering the links between spinal stability exercise, motor control research and the work of Joseph Pilates.
+For over 35 years DMA has maintained its reputation as the gold standard in evidence-based Pilates training for Physiotherapists, Chiropractors and Osteopaths.

-We know that every patient is different so you will learn how to identify the differences and treat with a focused, reliable prediction tool.
+We know that every patient is unique, so you will learn how to identify the differences and treat them with a focused, reliable prediction model.
 Clinical Pilates is not an homogenous exercise class approach, it’s a cutting edge pathology treatment tool.
-Whats more, no other Pilates course has its sights set on addressing the future challenges of health reform and the pivotal role physiotherapists will play.

 Course Schedule Calendar

 UNIT A - Foundational Clinical Pilates

 05-07 May 2023 - Perth